 FAQ

-Is there an app for depressed people?
+Is there an app to help with mental health?

 - School of Engineering and Applied Sciences, Harvard University.
 Do mental health mobile apps work: evidence and recommendations for designing high-efficacy mental health mobile apps.